PF Bereg Water tank for stoves

 2. Take a ball valve and wrap linen twine around its thread for preventing water leakage.

-3. Install the ball valve in the hole on the tank and screw it in.
+3. Insert the ball valve in the hole on the tank and screw it in place.

-4. Install the water tank on the place of the first fragment of chimney pipe, ensuring that the ball valve is at its bottom.
+4. Install the water tank on the place of the first chimney section, making sure the ball valve is at the bottom.

-5. Fill the tank with water to approximately two-thirds full.
+5. Fill the tank with water to about two-thirds full.

 6. Light the fire in the stove and wait for the water to heat up.